aslvrstn/aslvrstn.github.io/content/posts/anthropic_frobenius/index.md

 Nope!
 For a $d$-dimensional identity matrix, ${||I||}_F = \sqrt{d}$, and ${||II||}_F = {||I||}_F$, so this measure comes out to $d^{-\frac{1}{2}}$.
 Extra gross!
 This thing isn't even dimension-invariant!

 So how do you even get this thing to one then?
 This measures one when $A$ is a rank-1 matrix of constant rows, and $B$ is a rank-1 matrix of constant columns.

-TODO: Is the above the most general form??
-Can they both just be rank 1??

 By the way, other matrix norms _do_ have the property that this measure will come out to one for the identity matrix, but they seem to all have other weird properties, like only measuring the maximum direction in which the two matrices are operating.